 |Wiener Privatbank||Vienna, AT||Nicolas Kneip||+43 1 534 31 155|

-The following consensus contains estimates of our analysts that were published since May 14, 2020 (the results of the first quarter 2020) as well as expectations in regards of the Covid-19 impacts.
+The following consensus contains estimates of our analysts that were published since release of our Q3 2020 results (Nov.
+5, 2020).

 |2020 in € mn||Revenues||EBITDA||EBIT||Net income||EPS adjusted||Dividend|

 |2021 in € mn||Revenues||EBITDA||EBIT||Net income||EPS adjusted||Dividend|

 |Number of estimates||13||13||13||13||13||13|

 As is customary for international companies on the stock exchange, Wienerberger’s shareholder structure is very diverse.
 The shares all are free float shares.
 The majority of the shares are held by institutional investors, with less than 15% owned by private investors.